HsiangHung/Machine_Learning_Note/Ensemble/Boosting/README.md

 ### MART

-Tne boosting regression trees can be extended to classification and even ranking problems.
+The boosting regression trees can be extended to classification and even ranking problems.
+See the [page](https://github.com/HsiangHung/Machine_Learning_Note/tree/master/Ensemble/Boosting/MART) and Chris Burges' [paper](https://www.microsoft.com/en-us/research/uploads/prod/2016/02/MSR-TR-2010-82.pdf) for detail.